The Most Accurate AI Content Detector

 Limitations of Test #2:

-Human Data Entry vs API: We did not have API access to several tools and had a team manually checking the results, this could introduce error.
-For the tools ContentAtScale, TurnItIn and WinstonAI the results could have some human error.
+Human Data Entry vs API: We did not have API access to several tools and had a team manually checking the results, this could introduce errors.
+For the tools ContentAtScale, TurnItIn, and WinstonAI the results could have some human error.
 False positives were double-checked.

 Dataset Quality: This benchmark dataset came from a MUCH larger dataset and did not get a human review to clean it.
 The result is that there are some entries that are not great samples.